Spring Cleaning

 Dress for Success Michigan – Donate women's professional clothing to help promote the economic independence of disadvantaged women and help them thrive in work and in life.

-For Days Take Back Bag – This basics-leaning circular clothing brand will send you a Take Back Bag, which you can fill with any textiles, including socks, underwear, sheets, pillowcases, towels, linens and shoes, in any condition.
+For Days Take Back Bag – This basics-leaning circular clothing brand will send you a Take Back Bag to fill with any textiles, including socks, underwear, sheets, pillowcases, towels, linens, and shoes, in any condition.
 Even the “oldies” will be sent to a recycling partner to divert them from landfills.

-ThredUp – This online thrift store will send you a large pre-addressed bag mailer, which you can fill with gently used clothing and mail back.
-Depending on which option you pick, you can earn money that you can spend at ThreadUp, get cash, or donate everything.
-The items that are not sold can be sent back to you or donated.
+ThredUp – This online thrift store will send you a large, pre-addressed mailer bag, which you can fill with gently used clothing and mail back.
+Depending on which option you choose, you can earn money that you can spend at ThreadUp, receive cash or donate everything.
+Items that are not sold can be returned to you or donated.

 Electronics